waku-org/specs/informational/req-res-reliability.md

 - unhealthy - no peer connections are available regardless of protocol;
 - minimally healthy:
   - Relay has less than 4 peers connected;
-  - Filter and LightPush has one per each peer connection available;
+  - Filter and LightPush clients has one per each peer connection available;
 - sufficiently healthy:
   - Relay has minimum 4 peers connected;
   - more than 1 connection in Filter and at least 2 connections available in LightPush;